-Following their inclusion, patients allocated to either the OD or 3M group received training (approximately one hour) by IBD eHealth nurses in how to use the Constant Care platform and how to score themselves, as well as how to measure their levels of fecal calprotectin (FC) at home.
-Both groups of patients were instructed in how to screen for disease activity at baseline and at their one-year follow-up.
+Following their inclusion, patients allocated to either the OD or 3M group received training (approximately 1 hour) by IBD eHealth nurses in how to use the Constant Care platform, how to score themselves, and how to measure their levels of fecal calprotectin (FC) at home.
+Both groups of patients were instructed in how to screen for disease activity at baseline and at their 1-year follow-up.
 Patients randomized to the OD group were instructed in how to screen for disease activity when they felt a need to, whereas patients allocated to the 3M group were instructed in how to screen themselves every 3M.
 If patients in the 3M group felt a recurrence in disease activity between the scheduled evaluations, they were required to take new disease activity home measures.

-If patients experienced a recurrence of disease visualized on constant care web-application they were instructed to contact the electronic care (eCare) personnel by phone or via the patient’s personal web-wall, for an early consultation to assess the need of individualized treatment adjustment or diagnostic investigation.
+If patients experienced a recurrence of disease visualized on constant care web-application (web-app), they were instructed to contact the electronic care (eCare) personnel by phone or via the patient’s personal web-wall, for an early consultation to assess the need of individualized treatment adjustment or diagnostic investigation.
 Daily web ward rounds were performed by the eCare nurses in close collaboration with a medical doctor.

-The ethical committee in Denmark (H-15005603) and the Danish data protection agency (Suite no.: 03806, NOH-2015-021) approved the study.
+The Ethical Committee in Denmark (H-15005603) and the Danish Data Protection Agency (Suite no.: 03806, NOH-2015-021) approved the study.
 The study was also registered at clinicaltrials.gov, No. NCT02492555.
 All patients in the study gave written informed consent prior to their inclusion.

-Home monitoring: Constant care© and calproSmartTM
+Home monitoring: Constant care© and CalproSmartTM

 The disease algorithm in the constant care application[10] for UC and CD consists of a subjective score, either SCCAI[12] for UC or HBI[13] for CD, plus a validated FC home testing kit[14].
-These two measures are added together in a weighted manner, providing the total inflammation burden score (TIBS).
-Disease activity measures (SCCAI, HBI, FC, and TIBS) are shown in a ‘traffic light’ form to the patient and eCare providers (Figure 1).
-The TIBS score can only be generated if subjective disease activity scores (HBI/SCCAI) and FC have been registered on the same day.
+These two measures were added together in a weighted manner, providing the total inflammation burden score (TIBS).
+Disease activity measures (SCCAI, HBI, FC and TIBS) are shown in a ‘traffic light’ form to the patient and eCare providers (Figure 1).
+The TIBS score can only be generated if subjective disease activity scores (HBI/SCCAI) and FC were registered on the same day.
 In a few cases where FC and the subjective disease scores were up to 14 d apart, they were manually calculated.
-The cut-off values used for disease activity measures, defining remission (green zone), mild-to-moderate activity (yellow zone), and severe activity (red zone), are shown in Figure 1.
+The cut-off values used for disease activity measures, defining remission (green zone), mild-to-moderate activity (yellow zone) and severe activity (red zone), are shown in Figure 1.
 A flare-up (FC/SCCAI) was defined as a green disease activity score for at least 30 d followed by either a yellow or a red score.

-Based on disease activity measures, an electronic list (green, yellow and red) is automatically generated for surveillance purposes (web rounds).
-Beside the disease activity algorithm, the constant care web application also consists of electronic questionnaires {concerning medical adherence [medical adherence report scale (MARS)], fatigue (F-FACIT) and quality of life} and additional features (e.g. an e-learning quiz and personal web wall where patients can communicate with eCare personnel at the hospital).
+Based on disease activity measures, an electronic list (green, yellow and red) was automatically generated for surveillance purposes (web rounds).
+Beside the disease activity algorithm, the constant care web-app also consists of electronic questionnaires {concerning medical adherence [medical adherence report scale (MARS)], fatigue and quality of life} and additional features (e.g., an e-learning quiz and personal web wall where patients can communicate with eCare personnel at the hospital).

-FC measurements were performed by the patients at home using the CalproSmartTM application (Calpro AS, Norway).
-This home test can be performed in 18 min and is integrated into the constant care web application, giving the patients the opportunity to see FC results longitudinally and in a traffic light form on the constant care web application (Figure 1).
+FC measurements were performed by the patients at home using the CalproSmartTM application (Calpro AS, Lysaker, Norway).
+This home test can be performed in 18 min and is integrated into the constant care web-app, giving the patients the opportunity to see FC results longitudinally and in a traffic light form on the constant care web-app (Figure 1).
 The FC home test[14] and the disease activity algorithm in constant care (Figure 1) have been described in greater detail elsewhere[10,14].

 Phenotypes and disease courses